 First Communion Program - January to May

-“Good News” uses stories based on the theme of the Sunday Gospel to help children remember and express their own experiences.
-“Good News” asks children to look for the connection between their own lives and the upcoming Sunday Gospel, using prayer, song and art activities.
+“Good News” published by Pflaum uses stories based on the theme of the Sunday Gospel to help children remember and express their own experiences.
+“Good News” asks the children to look for the connection between their own lives and the upcoming Sunday Gospel, using prayer, song and activities.

 Our parish preparatory program for the Sacrament of Confirmation is based upon the teaching of the U.S. National Directory for Catechesis, which reads that parishes should present catechesis for Confirmation that:

 · Teaches that Confirmation increases and deepens the grace of Baptism, imprinting an indelible character on the soul.

 · Teaches that Confirmation strengthens the baptismal conferral of the Holy Spirit on those confirmed in order to incorporate them more firmly in Christ, to strengthen their bond with the Church, associate them more closely with the Church’s mission, increase in them the gifts of the Holy Spirit, and to help them bear witness to the Christian faith in words and deeds.

 · Teaches about the role of the Holy Spirit, his gifts, and his fruits.